One of the most common questions we hear all the time is: What are the FHA credit score requirements?

 - Homes that need repairs

 Without FHA, many more American families would have to pay rent for many years more.
 However, there are still ways that FHA can expand home ownership to more Americans.
+The Department of Housing and Urban Development has made strong efforts to preserve FHA minimum credit score requirements to stimulate the housing sector in the U.S.

 Another very helpful part of the FHA program today is that it recently increased the maximum loan amount that FHA will insure to $424,100.
 So even if you are buying a quite expensive home, you may be able to get an FHA loan.
 If the home is in an expensive area such as California, the maximum FHA loan limit is $625,000.
 So with even expensive homes in expensive areas of the US, an FHA loan is still a good possibility.